-When both restricted and unrestricted resources are available for use, it is the Consortium's policy to use restricted resources first, and then unrestricted resources as they are needed.
-At June 30, 2013 and 2012 there were no restricted resources.
+When both restricted and unrestricted resources are available for use, it is the Consortium's policy to use restricted resources first, and then unrestricted resources as they are needed. .
+As of June 30, 2014 and 2013 there were no restricted resources.